 Click here to get a list of 24 hour ATM locations.

-The recently enacted “Coronavirus Aid, Relief, and Economic Security Act” (the CARES Act) and "Coronavirus Response and Relief Supplemental Appropriations Act" have prompted many questions.
-The CARES Act’s estimated $2+ trillion price tag includes public health spending to confront the COVID-19 pandemic; immediate cash relief for individual citizens; a broad lending program for small businesses; and targeted relief for certain hard-hit industries; as well as other provisions.
+The enacted “Coronavirus Aid, Relief, and Economic Security Act” (the CARES Act) and "Coronavirus Response and Relief Supplemental Appropriations Act" have prompted many questions.
+The previously mentioned Acts include spending for public health to confront the COVID-19 pandemic; immediate cash relief for individual citizens; a broad lending program for small businesses; targeted relief for certain hard-hit industries; as well as other provisions.

-Below is an overview of some of the provisions of the CARES Act that pertain to individuals.
+Below is an overview of some of the provisions of the Acts that pertain to individuals.

 Direct Economic Relief Payments.

 How are payments calculated?

-Under the plan, U.S. residents, permanent resident aliens, or qualified resident aliens with a work eligible social security number will receive an Economic Impact Payment.
+Under the plan, U.S. residents, permanent resident aliens, or qualified resident aliens with a work eligible social security number may receive an Economic Impact Payment.
 Please keep in mind there are stipulations, such as payments to individuals who may still be claimed as dependents by their parents.
 The standard calculation structure is as follows: